Effective Learning Skills and Techniques

 Auditory learning style Here, the learners listen to spoken messages, classroom teaching, music or sounds to assimilate information.
 The auditory or the listening skill of the individual is employed for learning to take place.

 Logical learning style This is a process of derivation of information through logical or mathematical reasoning.
-This is a very systematic method which depends on logic, reasoning and is a highly individualised process.
+This is a very systematic method which depends on logic, reasoning and is a highly individualized process.

 Individual learning is where student learns by himself, this includes e-learning.